JorisPianezze/mesonh_beta_test_guide/docs/source/getting_started/extract_cams_data/extract_cams_data.rst

 Example
 --------------------------------------------

-To extract CAMS data, you can adapt the area, the date and the path to your `.adsapirc` file in the following script :
+To extract CAMS data from example script, you have to :
+* create a script called `your_script.sh` with the following code
+* and adapt the path for file `.adsapirc` inside this script

 .. code-block:: bash